FaizPayMate/Flask-RestfulAPI-HMS/README.md

-### Loch.one - Hospital Management System Backend Task
+### Hospital Management System Restful API's using Flask

 This project is a Hospital Management System API built using Flask.
 It provides endpoints for managing patients, doctors, departments, and searching functionality.